JoshuaLauu/lumaa-spring-2025-ai-ml/README.md

 ## Example Output
 ### After running the recommendation system, the output will look like this:

-Enter your preferences: e.g., "I like action movies set in space"
+Enter your preferences: I like action movies set in space

 Top Recommendations: